RickBlouch/rickblouch.github.io/_posts/2020-01-18-Real-World-Performance-Gains-Span.md

 In this case, I just wanted to work with Span&lt;T&gt; as a learning exercise.
 I also wanted to be able to apply it to a real product if the results were favorable.
 I pretty quickly landed on a process that I know has a very high volume of executions, and even if only a small gain is achieved, it will have a measurable impact.
 The code found in this post and repo are a simplified version of what's found in the real product and will focus on the IdentityKeyBuilder aspect only.

-[sample code](https://github.com/RickBlouch/PerformanceTests) can be found in IdentityKeyBuilder folders in my github repo.
+[Sample code](https://github.com/RickBlouch/PerformanceTests) can be found in IdentityKeyBuilder folders in my github repo.

 ## Real World Scenario